Food vies with films for spotlight at Toronto film festival

 Boulud, a Michelin-star chef who is opening his first restaurant in Toronto in October, praised Ursa, a new west-end restaurant in the city he visited recently.

-He said a recent dinner that included cold green tomato soup with chilli, wild apple, fennel and guanciale was one of the most creative he has ever had in more than a decade visiting Toronto.
+He said its cold green tomato soup with chilli, wild apple, fennel and guanciale was one of the most creative meals he has ever had in more than a decade visiting Toronto.

 Besides Cafe Boulud, which will be located in the new Four Seasons hotel, local foodies are awaiting the imminent opening of fellow New York celebrity chef David Chang's Momofuku outpost.